ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 account of that CA are unique within the scope of all domain names which they recognise as identifying that CA for the purpose of CAA record validation.

-It is RECOMMENDED that CAs satisfy this requirement by using URIs which include an authority:
+CAs MUST satisfy this requirement by using URIs which include an authority:

   "https://a.example.com/account/1234"